AdobeDocs/campaign-classic.en/help/technotes/acc-config-updates.md

 ## Integration with Experience Cloud Triggers

 The legacy oAuth authentication service has reached end-of-life.
-Triggers integration authentication, originally based on oAUTH authentication setup to access pipeline, has moved to Adobe I/O. It will be retired on **April 30, 2021**.
+Triggers integration authentication, originally based on oAUTH authentication setup to access pipeline, has moved to Adobe I/O. It will be retired on **November 30, 2021**.
 [Learn more](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-discussions/adobe-analytics-legacy-api-end-of-life-notice/td-p/385411).

 **Are you impacted?**